 The pack comes with 78 cards.
 There are 56 Minor Arcana cards and 22 Major Arcana cards, and each card explores the mysteries of the natural world and the animal kingdom.

-The deck has a laminated texture, and they are comfortable to handle and shuffle.
-You’ll find that the bold images, despite having a minimalistic style, provide deep contemplation.
+The deck has a laminated texture and is comfortable to handle and shuffle.
+Despite having a minimalistic style, you’ll find that the bold images provide deep contemplation.

 - Combines pagan imagery with traditional RW meanings